by Frank Thompson F.Thompson@manchester.ac.uk

 It was taken as a challenge to measure this field and in doing so it was hoped that students would be made more aware of the vast topic of Atmospheric Physics.

-It may be worthwhile visiting the website (below) from Reading University.
-On this website, note that PG (potential gradient) denotes electric field:
+It may be worthwhile visiting "University of Reading METFiDAS weather observations".
+On this web page, note that PG (potential gradient) denotes electric field.

 Graphical data, listed under the heading “Atmospheric Electricity” at the bottom of the web page, shows the electric field values for the particular location of Reading, UK.